artichaudhary0/Cv_Builder/README.md

    - Include project links (GitHub, live demo, etc.)
    - Upload or link to project screenshots
    - Arrange projects in order of importance
+   - Add testimonials or feedback on projects

 3. **Skills Section**
    - Group skills by category (Frontend, Backend, Tools)
    - Rate your proficiency level (1-5)
    - Add relevant technologies and frameworks
    - Include both technical and soft skills
+   - Show learning progress on new skills

 4. **Experience Timeline**
    - Add work experience or internships
    - Include academic projects and achievements
    - Specify duration using the date picker
    - Provide detailed descriptions of responsibilities
+   - Highlight key accomplishments with metrics

 5. **Contact Information**
    - Add professional contact details
    - Include social media links
    - Customize your email display
    - Add your location information
+   - Embed a contact form for easy inquiries

 ### Using Themes